soh-123/Bank-App/readme.md

 # Bank Statement Generator

-This Django-based banking application allows users to view their transaction history, filter transactions by date and email, and download a bank statement in CSV format.
+This Django-based banking application allows users to filter transactions by date and email, and download a bank statement in CSV format or send it via email.

 ## Installation